How to Buy a Valorant Account Safely in 2026

 Account value comes mostly from cosmetics that cannot be bought on demand once their window closes:

-- Champions tournament bundles (Champions 2021 through 2024).
+- Champions tournament bundles (released one per year).
 Each was sold only during its tournament window and never re-issued.

 - Reactive and animated knife skins, such as the Elderflame line, where weapons transform on reload and kills.